sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Titanium_SDK_Continuous_Builds.md

 To take advantage of bleeding edge functionality and the most recent bug fixes to the Titanium SDKs, without waiting for an official release, you can manually download and install a **Continuous Integration Build** (also known as _CI Build_ or _Continuous Build_).
 Continuous Builds are packages compiled and published automatically when [Titanium's open source repository](https://github.com/appcelerator/titanium_mobile) has received a new code commit.

-Be aware that only **major** releases of any of our software are officially supported and therefore, by the same token, we cannot accept Jira tickets or investigate problems that result from using a Continuous Build.
-That said, you may find discussions and workarounds for them in our [Jira bug-tracking system](http://jira.appcelerator.org).
+{{% alert title="❗️ Warning" color="danger" %}}Be aware that only **major** releases of any of our software are officially supported and therefore, by the same token, we cannot accept Jira tickets or investigate problems that result from using a Continuous Build.
+That said, you may find discussions and workarounds for them in our [Jira bug-tracking system](http://jira.appcelerator.org).{{% /alert %}}

 ## Obtaining the build